MicrosoftDocs/power-automate-docs/articles/desktop-flows/win-copilot-plug-in.md

 ## Prerequisites

-- To use the plug-in, log in to Power Automate for desktop in Windows Copilot with your personal Microsoft Account.
+- To use the plug-in, sign in to Power Automate for desktop in Windows Copilot with your personal Microsoft Account.

     Support for work and school accounts isn't currently available.